Number6App/number6app.github.io/how_do_i_get_it.md

+# How do I get it for my Slack?

-you have 3 deployment choices:
+you have 3 choices:

-- AWS Serverless Application Repository deployment of latest release
+- depoy latest release from the AWS Serverless Application Repository

-- Stand alone deployment from local copy of Number6 repository
+- clone the Number6 repository or a fork of it and

+  - deploy a stand alone version from the command line to your AWS account

+    or

-- Create a deployment pipeline that is triggered by a GitHub web hook.
+  - deploy a CD pipeline that is triggered by a GitHub web hook.

   - This requires 2 accounts

   - a "test" account to build the application on each push and a "production" account to deploy the new version to.

   - the 2 accounts can have different Slack channels to post their reports back to

   - The deployment to the prod account is a manual accept/reject step.

 ## AWS Serverless Application Repository

 This is simply a case of going to the SAR in the console (make sure you're using the intended account and in the intended region) and finding Number6 (you'll need to check the `Show apps that create custom IAM roles or resource policies` option for Number6 to show up) and choosing to deploy it.

+### 1. save OAuth token

 You will need to manually store your Slack app's OAuth token in AWS Secrets Manager first: